 Much of the information on the neurological foundations of economic behavior comes from measuring brain activity through levels of cellular energy consumption, using imaging techniques such as functional MRI and PET scans.
 Used in combination with experimental treatments with electrical probes, neurotransmitters, and neuromodulators, and experimental presentation of economic decision-making tasks in games or markets, one has a powerful tool for detecting the links between choice and sensations of pleasure or pain.
 Brain-damaged humans and animals allow imaging under conditions under which some brain pathways are blocked.
-This is not quite Edgeworth's hedinometer.
-The linkages from psysiological sensation to conscious interpretation and reasoning may be complex, and physiology may give an incomplete picture, just as computer hardware monitoring gives an incomplete picture of what software is doing.
+However, the linkages from physiological sensation to conscious interpretation and reasoning may be complex, and physiology may give an incomplete picture, just as computer hardware monitoring gives an incomplete picture of what software is doing.
 Nevertheless, it should be clear than any ability to measure directly in the brain the impact of economic choice tasks on reward pathways is potentially an immensely powerful tool for linking economic activities and consumer well-being.
 I will outline a scattering of results from human and animal studies that provide an intriguing picture of how sensation is directly influenced by economic tasks.

-VI.3.1.
 How do organisms process sensations of pleasure and pain?
-The answer goes directly to the question of whether there is a single, absolute physiological scale of wellbeing, and whether the organism consciously or unconsciously acts out of self-interest to maximize this quantity.
-First, both behavioral observation and brain studies indicate that organisms seem to be on a hedonic treadmill, quickly habituating to homeostasis, and experiencing pleasure from gains and pain from losses relative to the reference point that homeostasis defines; see Sanfay et al (2003).
+The answer goes directly to VII.3.1. the question of whether there is a single, absolute physiological scale of well-being, and whether the organism consciously or unconsciously acts out of self-interest to maximize this quantity; see Berridge (2003), Bhatt and Camerer (2005).
+Bozarth (1994), Camerer (2005), Damasio (2005).
+First, both behavioral observation and brain studies indicate that organisms seem to be on a hedonic treadmill, quickly habituating to homeostasis, and experiencing pleasure from gains and pain from losses relative to the reference point that homeostasis defines; see Sanfey et al (2003).
 People quickly grow to accept the city in which they are located, their job, their mate, and their health status.
 They may recognize and complain about unfavorable absolute states, but their levels of satisfaction by various measures are not nearly as differentiated as they would have to be if their sensation of well-being was experienced on an absolute scale.
 For example, Inglehart (2004) plots country means of self-rated happiness against income.
 There are obviously major measurement issues associated with such a study, beginning with the difficulty of rendering comparable semanic scales in different languages, but the study's conclusion that money does not buy proportionate happiness is consistent with both the hedonic treadmill and with the proposition that effects other than market goods enter utility.

-Second, the picture that emerges from brain studies is that the ventral tegmental dopamine pathways in the limbic/amygdala region play a central role in experiencing pleasure, and also mitigate, with a lag, the sensation of pain; see Becerra et al (1999).
+Second, the picture that emerges from brain studies is that the ventral tegmental dopamine pathways in the limbic/amygdala region play a central role in experiencing pleasure, and also mitigate, with a lag, the sensation of pain; see Becerra et al (1999), McCabe et al (2001), McClure et al (2004), Rustichini et al (2003), Dichhaut et al (2005), Camerer (2005), Glimcher et al (2005, 2009).
 Adaptation to homeostasis and differentiation between the pleasure and pain circuits coincide with the powerful endowment and loss aversion effects, and sensitivity to framing and context, found in behavioral studies, and suggest that these phenomena are tied fundamentally to brain structure.
 This is good news and bad news for utilitarians: the limbic system reward pathways seem to correspond to a utility pump, but specialized brain circuitry processes experience in ways that are not necessarily consistent with relentless maximization of hedonic experience.